 In March, 2015 Poldark episode 1 earned almost 1.2 million requests.
 This was the most requested episode of Poldark and put it at number four in the iplayer top 20 TV episodes.
 Episode 3 of Poldark was in 12th place and Episode 2 in 17th place with 980,000 and 911,000 respectively.
 Please see the 'Notes for Figures in This Report' below.

 We all know Aidan Turner has a beautiful voice and now we'll be able to hear a little bit more of it as Aidan has joined BBC Radio 4s A History of Ideas.
 Aidan will voice some of the animations that accompany the series talking about philosophical concepts like What Is Love?
-Should You Believe in Miracles? and Wittgenstein's Beetle in a Box analogy.
+Should You Believe in Miracles? and Wittgenstein's

+and influenced the minds of future generations."
 Stephen Fry, Gillian Anderson and Harry Shearer have added their voices to the animations in previous series.
+A History of Ideas will air on BBC Radio 4 in July.

 With long dark hair and a commanding presence onscreen, fourteen year-old Poldark star Seamus is finally getting some press.